Simulating lossy Gaussian boson sampling with matrix product operators: Introduction

 Meanwhile, in the context of boson sampling, a similar study has very recently shown that for a particular noise, which may not be experimentally relevant, there is an efficient classical algorithm for noisy boson sampling in an asymptotic regime \cite{oh2023classical}.
 Thus, the experimental noise might prohibit scalable quantum advantage in boson sampling, much like in RCS.
 However, it still remains possible for noisy boson sampling to be scalable under realistic noises, such as photon loss \cite{oszmaniec2018classical,garcia2019simulating,renema2018classical,qi2020regimes} and partial distinguishability \cite{tichy2015sampling, renema2018efficient, renema2018classical, shchesnovich2019noise, moylett2019classically}.
-Notably, for photon loss, there have been many studies on its effect on the complexity of boson sampling.
-For single-photon \cite{oszmaniec2018classical, garcia2019simulating} and gaussian boson sampling \cite{qi2020regimes}, when $N_{\text{out}}\propto \sqrt{N}$ photons survive before measurement, classical state approximation of the output state provides an efficient method of simulation.
+Notably, the effects of photon loss are investigated in several studies.
+For single-photon \cite{oszmaniec2018classical, garcia2019simulating} and Gaussian boson sampling \cite{qi2020regimes, cifuentes2023classical}, when the number of photons $N_\text{out}$ surviving before measurement scales as the square root of the number of input photons $N$ ($N_{\text{out}}\propto \sqrt{N}$), classical state approximation of the output state provides an efficient method of simulation.
 However, the approximation error of these methods is fixed for given parameters and cannot be controlled with more resources.
+As a result, quantum supremacy intermediate-size experiments, where transmission is not as low as these approximate algorithms require, elude these methods.

-To overcome this limitation for single-photon boson sampling, tensor network methods that allow us to control the simulation error by tuning time and memory have been used to numerically show the logarithmic scaling of the operator EE in the number of input photons $N$ for the same photon survival scaling \cite{oh2021classical}.
-Therefore, what remains unknown is the operator EE scaling of GBS, which is more experimentally relevant, as well as potential boson sampling schemes with alternative photon sources.
-It was particularly challenging to investigate the EE scaling for GBS because of the infinite-dimensional local Hilbert space for each squeezed mode, which remains high even under suitable truncation and leads to dramatically increased computational cost.
+Tensor network methods, on the other hand, allow us to control the simulation error by tuning time and memory resources, and have been used to numerically show the logarithmic scaling of the operator EE when $N_{\text{out}}\propto \sqrt{N}$ in single photon boson sampling (SPBS) \cite{oh2021classical}.
+However, the probabilistic nature of single-photon generation renders SPBS unscalable, and the community has long moved onto other photon sources \cite{lund2014boson,barkhofen2017driven,chakmakhchyan2017boson}.
+The most promising approach is Gaussian boson sampling (GBS), where no post-selection is necessary and classical simulation is hard unless some plausible complexity-theoretic conjectures are false \cite{hamilton2017gaussian,kruse2019detailed}.
+This allowed recent experimental demonstrations of GBS to claim quantum supremacy \cite{zhong2021phase,madsen2022quantum,deng2023gaussian}.